THE ACCA CODE OF CONDUCT

 - Working with children requires specialist training and helpers working in this area should endeavour to continue their professional development in order to ‘do no harm’.

 - Helpers working with children should first obtain a ‘working with children’s’ permit usually through Police or other State authorised agencies.

 - Helpers working with children should ensure that the child is supported by their parent/guardian and that they are happy to participate in the counselling service

 - Records for children may need to be held in trust for a longer period of time until they are adults.

 Equal Opportunities Policy Statement

 The Australian Community Counselling Association (ACCA) is committed to promoting Equality of Opportunity of access and participation for all its members in all of its structures and their workings.
 ACCA has due regard for those groups of people with identifiable characteristics which can lead to visible and invisible barriers thus inhibiting their joining and full participation in ACCA.
 Barriers can include age, colour, creed, culture, disability, education, ethnicity, gender, information, knowledge, mobility, money, nationality, race, religion, sexual orientation, social class and status.
 The work of ACCA aims to reflect this commitment in all area including services to members, employer responsibilities, the recruitment of and working with volunteers, setting, assessing, monitoring and evaluating standards and the implementation of the complaints procedures.
-This is particularly important as ACCA is the Voice of Counselling in Australia.
+This is particularly important as ACCA is the Voice of Support professions in Australia.
 ACCA will promote and encourage commitment to Equality of Opportunity by its members.